Sunday, April 28, 2024

 she hatched from a grandmother I never knew

-so fragile, her shell cracked one day as she rested on a city stoop, clutching her chest
+so fragile, her shell cracked open one day as she rested on a city stoop, clutching the chest where her heart beat beneath

 she knew that about herself

-so I stopped her from napping by calling out her name as if I could prevent her from ever leaving
+and called out her name as if I could prevent the nap or her departure

 and there was me with my discerning heart, and big ears, and ever-calculating brain.
 I was just like her